This is a guest blog post from contributor Becky DeGrossa (see bio at the end)

 It’s a way to reach out to people and for people to reach you.

-A successful sales funnels not only attracts your target audience but also holds their attention via strategic content and smart SEO.
+A successful sales funnel not only attracts your target audience but also holds their attention via strategic content and smart SEO.

 3. Aim at Nurturing not Generating